 Mi Shebeirach, the prayer for physical and emotional healing, is recited at our Friday evening Shabbat services.
 If you are ill and would like a Mi Shebeirach recited on your behalf, please call the Temple office at 609-730-8100 so the congregation may offer its prayers for you.
 If you know another person who needs the same, please ask the individual for permission to read their name before calling the office.

 Visiting The Sick

 Har Sinai Temple wants to make sure we care for our members and their families.
-If you have a family member or know of someone who is in the hospital, has been in an accident, or is recuperating at home, please call the Temple office at 609-730-8100 so Rabbi Goldson can contact them and arrange for a visit.
+If you have a family member or know of someone who is in the hospital, has been in an accident, or is recuperating at home, please call the Temple office at 609-730-8100 so Rabbi Goldson can contact them to offer support and, if they wish, arrange for a visit.

 Death and Mourning

 We are here to answer your questions about Jewish funerals and mourning rituals, and to provide personal guidance, Jewish insights, and written materials as you cope with your loss.
 Rabbi Goldson is ready to help you and your family whether it is to receive emotional support or to plan a funeral, memorial service, or shiva minyan.
 Please contact him at 609-730-8100 or email@example.com.